Özge Özel

-Özge Özel (born March 5, 1991) is a Turkish women's football forward currently playing in the Turkish Women's First Football League for Konak Belediyespor in Izmir with jersey number 35.
+Özge Özel (born March 5, 1991) is a Turkish women's football forward currently playing in the Turkish Women's First Football League for Konak Belediyespor in İzmir.

 Playing career

 Club

 Özge Özel obtained her license on April 28, 2006, for Bucaspor, and began playing in the 2008–09 season of the Women's First League.
 After capping in 52 matches and scoring 29 goals in three seasons, she was transferred by Kdz.
 Ereğlispor in the second half of the 2011–12 season.
 She stood away from the pitch one season, and then moved to Second League-club Kızılcaköyspor in Aydın for the second half of the 2013–14 season, where she appeared in three games.
 With the beginning of the 2014–15 season's second half, Özel joined the İzmir-based Karşıyaka BESEM Spor, which was recently promoted to the First League.
 Her team was relegated at the end of the season, and she transferred to her hometown club Konak Belediyespor.
 She played in three matches of the 2015–16 UEFA Women's Champions League qualifying round.